 At a corporate level the Corporate Plan, Service Plans and the Constitution have all been subject to review.
 Performance is reported against out key priorities on a quarterly basis and outlines our priorities and targets for the forthcoming year.
-The Council has also adopted the revised model code of conduct for members.
+A code of conduct for members is also in place.

-All key services have been prioritised and agreed by members as either gold, silver or bronze status.
-This depicts the service levels to be maintained during 2011/12
+All key services were prioritised in 2010/11 and agreed by members as either gold, silver or bronze status.
+These service levels were maintained during 2011/12